Actresses of color make equal-pay quest a group effort

 Changing entrenched behavior takes time, Union said, but "little by little we're communicating, and women of color, specifically black women, are like, 'Oh, hell nah.'
 We are so woefully underpaid, under-appreciated, disrespected."

 "We were actually encouraging each other to, say, shadow (observe) a director, ask to direct an episode, ask to be the executive producer," de la Reguera said.
-The #MeToo movement consumed their attention, but she continues advising women one-on-one as they learn to navigate Hollywood's intricate system, which she said is more challenging than the still-growing industry in her native Mexico.
+The #MeToo movement consumed their attention last year, but she continues advising women one-on-one as they learn to navigate Hollywood's intricate system, which she said is more challenging than the still-growing industry in her native Mexico.

-But there is research adding weight to complaints of disparity.
-In the latest San Diego State University analysis of TV's broadcast, cable and streaming programs, women had 40 percent of speaking roles while men had 60 percent in 2017-18, despite the genders being evenly split in the population.
-Further limiting opportunities for women of color: 67 percent of all female roles went to white actresses, according to the findings of the school's Center for the Study of Women in Television & Film's study .
-That exceeds the approximately 60 percent they represent among U.S. women.
+But there is research that adds weight to complaints of disparity.
+In the latest San Diego State University analysis of TV's broadcast, cable and streaming programs, women had 40 percent of the speaking roles while men had 60 percent in 2017-18 despite the genders being evenly split in the population.
+Further limiting opportunities for women of color: 67 percent of all female roles went to white actresses, the study found.
+That exceeds the almost 61 percent they represent among U.S. women.

-Movies are proving more resistant to inclusiveness.
-In a study of the top 100 films of 2017, a third had an actress in a starring or a co-starring role, with just four of them an underrepresented ethnicity, according to research by the University of Southern California Annenberg Inclusion Initiative .

-Fewer jobs mean fewer chances for an actress to build a resume and the fan base that leads to more and better roles.
-Yet box-office receipts and TV ratings show that audiences embrace projects with multiethnic casts, according to an annual Hollywood diversity report from the University of California, Los Angeles.

 Asked if industry racism is at play, Union, who won a contract dispute with media giant Viacom-owned BET over her series "Being Mary Jane," had a ready reply.